ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Data overlap and agreement between users

-Amongst all the data collected in DC, how much of DC is labeled by multiple users and what is the disagreement amongst them? (see comment in Outline document for details on implementation)
+Among all the data collected in DC, how much of DC is labeled by multiple users and what is the disagreement among them? (see comment in Outline document for details on implementation)

 ### Stickyness of tool: user dropoffs